-- »Daniel Dvoress Wins $4.08 Million in The Bahamas
+- »Daniel Dvoress Wins $4 Million in Bahamas

 Daniel Dvoress locked up the Super High Roller Bowl Bahamas title on November 18 and walked away with $4,080,000.
 The impressive victory, by far Dvoress’ largest score, takes his lifetime winnings past $15 million.